vanallenlab/call_cna_from_absolute/README.md

 * `output_dir`: Optional.
 The path to the desired output directory.
 If not provided, output files will by default be placed in the input_dir provided.

 * `build_for_bands`: Optional.
 Set this parameter to "hg19" in order to add cytoband information.
-In addition to creating a file summarizing the copy number alterations on a cytoband level using hg19 coordinates, this will add two extra columns to the output files, "band" and "arm" (q.31.1 and q might, for example).
+In addition to creating a file summarizing the copy number alterations on a cytoband level using hg19 coordinates, this will add two extra columns to the output files, "band" and "arm" (q.31.1 and q, for example).

 Usage
 -----